Skip to main content

 "shadedmskiam.software.amazon.msk.auth.iam.IAMClientCallbackHandler"

-Connect with IAM users/roles
+Connect with IAM users and IAM roles

 Python